intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 #### 7.3.2 K8s Cluster
 BigDL has provided an example [orca-tutorial-k8s-cluster.yaml](https://github.com/intel-analytics/BigDL/blob/main/python/orca/tutorial/pytorch/docker/orca-tutorial-cluster.yaml)__ to run the Fashion-MNIST example for k8s-cluster mode.
-Note that you need to change the version of the docker image, BIGDL_VERSION and BIGDL_HOME in the YAML file accordingly.
+Note that you need to change the configurations in the YAML file accordingly, including the version of the docker image, BIGDL_VERSION and BIGDL_HOME.

 ```bash
 orca-tutorial-k8s-cluster.yaml